List of DC Comics characters: O: Ogre in other media

 A character based on Ogre appears in Gotham, portrayed by Milo Ventimiglia.
 This version is Jason Skolimski, the son of Jacob Skolimski, a butler who worked for the affluent Constance van Groot; and an unnamed mother who left the family, leaving Jason to believe that Van Groot is his mother.
 After Van Groot rejected him, Jason killed her in anger, stole her money, and underwent plastic surgery with help from a nurse named Julie Kimble, who he later killed.
 Over the next decade, he adopted the alias of "Jason Lennon" and became a serial killer targeting young and attractive successful women, kidnapping and keeping them for weeks or months and later murdering and dumping them in various places of Gotham, leaving behind a hand-made drawing of a broken heart.
 Due to their loved ones being threatened, the Gotham City Police Department (GCPD) allow Jason to continue unimpeded, giving him the nicknames the "Ogre" and the "Don Juan Killer".
 Throughout the episodes "Beasts of Prey", "Under the Knife" and "The Anvil or the Hammer", Jim Gordon and Harvey Bullock attempt to stop Jason, who kidnaps Barbara Kean and forces her to commit a murder.
 Though Gordon and Bullock kill Jason and save Barbara, she is left psychologically shaken.

+Oggar

+Oggar, the World's Mightiest Immortal, is a fictional character from the publisher Fawcett Comics, whose publication rights were acquired by DC Comics in the 1970s.
+He first appeared in Captain Marvel Adventures # 61 (May 1946, Fawcett Comics).
+His last appearance in DC Comics was in World's Finest Comics # 264 (August 1980).
+He was a major recurring enemy of the Marvels in stories published before the Crisis on Infinite Earths continuity reboot, and has not appeared since then.

+Oggar is a former pupil of the wizard Shazam and a member of the pantheon that empowers him.
+After rebelling against Shazam, Oggar is banished to Earth and learns that Shazam will eventually die and give his powers to Billy Batson.
+During his exile, Oggar meets the witch Circe and gives her immortality, but in his enmity to her, deliberately did not include eternal youth as well and she suffered the results of extreme age.
+After returning in the 20th century, Oggar becomes an enemy of the Marvel Family.
+He fights Captain Marvel while trying to gather members for his Cult of the Curse, however is only able to get four recruits, who all eventually leave.
+Oggar finally encounters Circe, who turns him into a boar and he falls off a cliff, apparently to his death.
+Many years later he recovers and joins the Monster Society of Evil.
+However, the Marvel Family is by this time aware of his magic's inability to directly harm women and so Mary Marvel is assigned to deal with him.
+When he joins the Monster Society's assault on the Rock of Eternity, Mary Marvel is able to bind and gag him.